evakathie/ux-portfolio/projects/pattern-library.md

 <p>Since the goal of the Pattern Library was to ease the communication between different departments (like UX Design and Development), I decided to use the existing internal documentation Atlassian Confluence to create the Pattern Library.
 This way it is easily accessible for every colleague and no additional software is needed.</p>

-<p>The Pattern Library was created in it's own space in Confluence having a landing page and navigation sidebar.
+<p>The Pattern Library was created in itʼs own space in Confluence having a landing page and navigation sidebar.
 The space was than split into the different parts of the Pattern Library: Design elements, Atoms, Molecules and Organismns.
 Later we added Processes and Guidelines because we noticed that there were more higher level patterns that need to be represented in the Pattern Library as well.
 I will go into detail about every category below.</p>

 <h4>Design elements</h4>